 Early Vikings saw Christianity as a heretical threat to their own pagan beliefs.
-Christian monks and missionaries were active in Scandinavia throughout the Viking Age, but it took until the era of Olav Tryggvason (963-1000) for the tide to begin to change.
+But in fact, Christian monks and missionaries were active in Scandinavia throughout the Viking Age.
+It took until the era of Olav Tryggvason (963-1000) for the tide to begin to change.

 He is believed to have built Norway’s first church although information about him is sparse.
 He did however found the city of Trondheim (then called Nidaros) and a statue of him today stands high above the city’s main square.

-Norway's Golden Age (at least until the much more recent discovery of oil) is widely accepted to be the late 13th and early 14th-century, a time of peace and growing international trade with Britain and Germany, most notably the Hanseatic League who took control of trade through Bergen.
+Norway's Golden Age (at least until the much more recent discovery of oil) is widely accepted to be the late 13th and early 14th-century.
+It was a time of peace and growing international trade with Britain and Germany, most notably the Hanseatic League who took control of trade through Bergen.